-- A bachelor's degree in a field relevant to the applicant's proposed program.
+1. A bachelor's degree in a field relevant to the applicant's proposed program.
 The concentration in secondary science education certification requires a bachelor's degree in a natural science.
-Other concentrations (except curriculum design) require a minimum of 18 credits hours in the applicant's area of curriculum specialization. - 2.
-Official report of GRE scores taken within the past three years.
-Although there is not a minimum GRE requirement, it is expected that applicants will attain a 1050 or above on the combined verbal and quantitative sections of the exam. - 3.
-A minimum score of 600 on the TOEFL (paper-based test) or - 250 (computer-based test) from applicants whose first language is not English
+Other concentrations (except curriculum design and educational technology) require a minimum of 18 credits hours in the applicant's area of curriculum specialization.

-- 4. Three letters of recommendation testifying to the applicant's academic abilities. - 5.
-A minimum 2.75 cumulative undergraduate GPA.
+- 2. At least a 1050 minimum combined score on the verbal and quantitative tests of the GRE. - 3.
+A score of at least 600 on the TOEFL from applicants whose first language in not English. - 4.
+Three letters of recommendation testifying to the applicant's academic abilities. - 5.
+A minimum 2.75 cumulative undergraduate index. - Any other requirements specific to area of specialization or established by the School or University.